How to use and create purchase prices?

 Purchase prices are used to auto-fill prices when creating a purchase order.
 You can save multiple purchase prices for a product.

-All fields in the Purchase price details are optional.
-If you want to save any of the following for a products, you can add the purchase price.
+If you want to save any of the following for a product, you can add the purchase price.

 Purchase Price (Optional) - The Purchase price of the product.